 If you can relate, I’ll give you fair warning now: after reading this article, things may never be the same again.
 Whether you’re pondering quitting Clif Bars like me or bringing them into your diet, I hope this post will help you make an informed decision.

-Are Clif Bars Good for You?
+Clif Bars Actually Could Be Good for You, If…

 Before I start hating too much on Clif Bars, I am going to attempt to be fair and balanced.
 While there are many cons, there are also some pros.
 They may be an acceptable energy bar choice if you’re: